Setting a new standard in diamond grading!

 Professional Experience

-Featured in many gem and jewelry periodicals, Jeffery has contributed 4 trade alerts, 5 book reviews, over 20 published articles, 22 published contributions, and 24 presentations related to gemology.
-He has appeared in interviews on ABC, BBC, CCTV, CNA, CNN, NBC, and GEO.
-Jeffery has been quoted in Time, USA Today, National Geographic, Discover, GIA’s Gems & Gemology, Gem-A’s Journal of Gemmology, ICA’s InColor, Rivista Italiana di Gemmologia/Italian Gemological Review, and many other publications around the world.
+Featured in many gem and jewelry periodicals, Jeffery has also appeared in interviews on the ABC, BBC, CCTV, CNA, CNN, NBC and GEO.
+He has been quoted in Time, USA Today, National Geographic, Discover, GIA’s Gems & Gemology, Gem-A’s Journal of Gemmology, ICA’s InColor and many other publications around the world.
+Jeffery is a frequent guest speaker at GIA Gem Gatherings, gemological conferences & universities, a regular contributor to gemological and other publications.

 Specialized Training